2022–23 Los Angeles Lakers season

 With a 128–117 win over the Jazz, the Lakers qualified for the Play-In-Tournament for the first time since 2021.
 The Lakers defeated the Minnesota Timberwolves 108–102 in overtime to return to the playoffs after a one-year absence.
 Additionally, the Lakers became the sixth team to advance to the playoffs after starting the season 2–10.
 The Lakers won 8 of their last 10 games.
 In the 2023 NBA playoffs, the Lakers defeated the two-seeded Memphis Grizzlies in six games despite being underdogs to win a playoff series for the first time since their championship run in 2020 and on their home court for the first time since 2012.
 In the conference semifinals, they defeated the defending champion Golden State Warriors also in six games, becoming the first 7th-seed to reach the Western Conference finals since the 1986–87 Seattle SuperSonics.

 The Lakers were swept by the eventual NBA champion Denver Nuggets in the Western Conference finals in 4 straight games.
 This was the first time that the Nuggets have won a playoff series over Los Angeles in their franchise history.
 Beforehand, the Lakers had won 7 straight playoff matchups against Denver dating back from 1979 to 2020.
 It was also the first time that the Lakers were swept in a playoff round since the San Antonio Spurs did it in the first round of the 2013 NBA playoffs, and the first time that they were swept by a top seeded team since the Utah Jazz did it in the 1997–98 NBA season.
 This also marked the first time for James of experiencing a defeat in the conference finals since 2009, when he also was then part of the Cleveland Cavaliers team, who were under his leadership that he also led and lost to the Dwight Howard-led Orlando Magic in a six-game series.

 Draft

-The Lakers did not hold any pick in the 2022 NBA draft; however, they got the 35th pick, Max Christie, in a trade with the Orlando Magic in exchange for a 2028 second-round pick and cash considerations.
+The Lakers did not hold any pick in the 2022 NBA draft, because they have traded their original selections to the New Orleans Pelicans (as part of the 2019 Anthony Davis trade) and the Washington Wizards; the latter was a second-round pick that was eventually used by the San Antonio Spurs in the draft.
+However, they got the 35th pick, Max Christie, in a trade with the Orlando Magic in exchange for a 2028 second-round pick and cash considerations.